prathimacode-hub/ML-ProjectKart/Black Friday Sales- Analysis and Prediction/Model/README.md

 **Black Friday Sales- Analysis and Prediction**

+Black Friday is a colloquial term for the Friday following Thanksgiving Day in the United States.
+Many stores offer highly promoted sales on Black Friday and open very early, or some time on Thanksgiving Day.
+Black Friday has routinely been the busiest shopping day of the year in the United States since at least 2005.

 **GOAL**

 The goal of this project is to analyse and predict purchases in the black friday sales from features as age group, gender, occupation, product category etc.